rohankid1/cachy-dotfiles/README.md

 * GTK Theme: Adwaita

 For a full setup, these packages are required:
-`sudo pacman -S libnotify python-pywal starship kitty hyprland fuzzel fish hyprlock hypridle ttf-mononoki-nerd otf-hermit-nerd`
+`sudo pacman -S libnotify python-pywal starship kitty hyprland fuzzel fish hyprlock hypridle otf-hermit-nerd`

 Some packages are not available in the official Arch repos, but they are in the AUR.
 Use an AUR helper such as yay or paru:
 `paru -S pyprland hyprpolkitagent-git grimshot-bin-sway`